enasequence/read_docs/submit/samples/interactive.rst

    or optional.
    Expand each to see the range of attributes included in your checklist and their field requirements.
-   Optional fields will be deselected by default, while recommended ones will be selected, so review these carefully to ensure all appropriate fields are selected
+   Optional fields will be deselected by default, while recommended ones will be selected, so review these carefully to ensure all appropriate fields are selected.
+   Note the 'Add custom field' box to the top-left, which allows you to define additional attributes not included in any checklist

 4. Finally, click 'Next' and then the 'Download TSV Template' to get a spreadsheet based on your selections so far